abbbi/virtnbdbackup/README.md

 ## Output target plugins

-Output targets are selected through the `virtnbdbackup.output_targets` setuptools entry-point group.
-The built-in `directory` and `zip` targets remain the defaults. `virtnbdbackup` selects an installed target with `--output-target` or its `--output-plugin` alias.
+Custom backup output targets can be added via plugin system, The built-in `directory` and `zip` targets are the current the defaults. `virtnbdbackup` selects an installed target with `--output-target` or its `--output-plugin` alias.

 For restore operations, `--input-source` selects the plugin used to discover and read files below `--input`.
 Input-capable plugins implement the `exists`,